 Have you ever wondered how the translation of our languages ended up where it is today?
 There was a time when written language simply did not exist.

 Language as we know it today began with signs and symbols.
-From there it evolved into a character-based alphabet that represented sounds of localized languages.
-From the beginning until now, translators have always had a principle role in the evolution of our language.
+From there it evolved into increasingly complex writing systems that represented sounds of spoken languages.
+From the beginning until now, translators have always had a principal role in the evolution of language.

-As the world’s population grew, people groups moved and spread taking their languages with them.
-When they blended with another culture, languages needed to be translated.
-Actually, the work of early translators became the foundational basis for the translation services we have today.
+As the world’s population grew, groups of people moved and spread, taking their languages with them.
+When cultures met and intersected, languages needed to be translated.
+The work of early translators became the foundational basis for the translation services we have today.
+The earliest translators spent months and, in some cases, years working by hand, translating documents word by word, and phrase by phrase, all so that people of the world’s many cultures would be able to share each other’s text, in their own native languages.

 How Language Advanced

-The Romans were the first to use translation.
-During the first century, Cicero and Horace were the first theorists, who presented theories of word-to-word and sense-to-sense translations.
+During the first century, in the age of the Roman Empire, Cicero and Horace were theorists of translation, who presented theories of word-to-word and sense-to-sense translations.

 Early traders moving through the countryside were the main impetus for correct translation.
 Agreements needed to be written and signed by people in different nations.
-Over the years, a shift took place and translation moved from legal documents between countries to include religious, financial, cultural, and art interests.
+Over the years, a shift took place and translation moved from legal documents and contracts to include religious, financial, cultural, and artistic interests.

-The translation of the Hebrew Bible into Greek in the 3rd century BC was the first major translation in the Western world.
+The translation of the Hebrew Bible into Greek in the 3rd century BC had perhaps the most profound effects of all early major translations in the Western world.
 The reason for this translation was a perfectly understandable need.
 Most of the Jewish people had forgotten their ancestral language.
 So, the Bible was translated from Hebrew to Greek, the popular language at the time.

 This is always the basis for translation—the need to know and learn and grow culturally.
 The role of a translator is to become a bridge whereby language and cultural values can be transported.